christianityorigins/website/journal/_posts/2016-03-01-ammon-hillman.md

 _"In a strange twist of history, the first rape of children by Christian priests was a means of asserting political and social dominance over pagan religions that venerated the beauty of sexual attraction.
 Christian priests justified this act as the replication of a mystery performed originally by Jesus himself.
 Ritual child rape was an integral element of early Christian religion._

-Christianity fostered a religious hatred of women while the priests were raping the boys.
+Christianity fostered a religious hatred of women while the priests were raping the boys:

 _The leadership of the early Church clearly recognized the value of ritual sodomy as a successful means of rooting out the influence of female allure on pubescent boys.
 Raping young men was a highly effective means of combating more-popular, sexcentered pagan religions; these mystery rites were meant to prevent young converts from ever following the cults of Aphrodite and Dionysus, but they also established a degree of exclusivity not present in competing mystery cults.
 When early Christians were born again, they were psychologically unique, as a direct result of the ritual rape they endured."_